 Employees absent due to leave or jury duty under this Part, are considered to have continuous service during their absence for the purpose of calculating entitlements to vacation, vacation pay, and notice of termination of employment.
 Employees must be credited with service as though service was continuous throughout the period of absence.

-Any leave under Part 6, including jury duty, is unpaid leave.
+Most leaves under Part 6, including jury duty, are unpaid leave.
 However, as a result of an agreement between the employer and the employee or where there are terms in an employee’s contract of employment, leave may be with pay.

 Employees should not be in a better or worse position because of having taken a leave or being placed on jury duty.

 The service of an employee on leave or jury duty under this Part is considered continuous service for the period of absence for purposes of calculating vacation entitlement.

 The provisions under this Part are the minimum requirements that an employee on leave or jury duty are entitled to under the Act.
 However, if the employment contract between the parties provides a greater benefit, the Director will enforce any such entitlement.

 If vacation entitlement, under a contract of employment, is based on paid weeks of vacation, then the vacation time and pay would remain the same.
 If the vacation pay is based on a percentage of earnings, then the employee is still entitled to the vacation time, but the pay may reflect the reduced earnings, based on actual wages earned in the vacation year.

 An employer who has agreed to grant vacation or vacation pay in excess of minimum standards cannot reduce vacation or vacation pay because an employee is on leave or jury duty under this Part.